The Twin

 to stone You, and are You going there again?"
 (Jn 11:8)

-We can well imagine this rancorous place, this place of bitter recriminations, of imputed blame and accusation.
-But Thomas, disgusted with himself and all the others, chose to walk out on this scene.
-And upon return, perhaps hours later, he exhibited the same disgust with which he left.
-Only hours earlier he had not wanted to breathe the same air as them.
-And now was there anything they could say that would he would believe?
+We can well imagine the bitter atmosphere in that Upper Room, this place of recriminations, of imputed blame and accusation.
+No wonder Thomas chose to get a breath of fresh air.
+And upon his return, perhaps hours later, he exhibited the same disgust with which he left.
+Was there any credible thing they could say to him?
 And now this: "We have seen the Lord!"

 "Unless I see in His hands the print of the nails, and put my finger into